|

 Qi Huo (起火, lit.
 'Rising fire')

-Qi Huo is essentially a Chinese rocket without its arrowhead and warhead.
-It is usually employed for signalling purpose, but can be used in place of live ammunition during military exercise as well.
+Chinese rocket without its arrowhead and warhead.
+It was usually employed for signalling purpose, but could also be used in place of live ammunition during military exercise as well.

 Huo Bao (火爆, lit.
 'Firecracker')